Who we are!

 We need you!

-Write a personal letter, or simply donate something!
+Write a letter, contribute, or simply donate something!

-Raise your voice and be loud against abuse of power and inequality.
+Raise your voice loud against abuse of power and inequality.

 Here you can do something!

-To continue to pursue our objectives, we specialize in the following tasks:
+To continue to pursue our objectives, we focus on the following tasks:

-dependency is our voluntary group on the Use of supporters to and members.
+Our voluntary group greatly depends on the involvement of supporters and members.

 Tell us your story!